 The Bhutan Foundation’s Special Education Program started in 2008 in collaboration with the Ministry of Education.
 Over the last seven years, the program has increased the capacity of Bhutanese teachers to provide assistance to children with special needs, 12 schools have been identified by the Ministry of Education to provide these services throughout the country, a US Special Education Advisory Committee has been established, and the Ministry of Education has drafted a National Special Education Policy for the country.
 These accomplishments have been possible through the support and hard work of our partners on the ground, the Ministry of Education, and supporters and donors of the program who have provided pro-bono technical assistance and advice for the project.
 As the program continues to grow for Bhutan with more children identified and increased awareness, more challenges lay ahead to address the children’s needs.

-We supported a full set of materials for 18 School with SEN program.
+We support a full set of materials for schools with the SEN program.

-We are working with nine youth with disabilities in imparting multi-media skills
+We are working with fifteen youth with disabilities in imparting multimedia skills

 The Bhutan Foundation works with local and international partners to create awareness and improve the lives of individuals with disabilities in Bhutan through our programs in educational services in public schools and transition.
 The success of our programs would not be possible without the support of our international partners and, in particular, our partners on the ground who are implementing the programs.
-Our international partners include Perkins International and Anderson Center for Autism, and our local partners include the Ministry of Education, ECCD and Special Education Division, Draktsho Vocational Training Center for Special Children and Youth, Ability Bhutan Society, Disabled Persons' Association of Bhutan, and the Bhutan Canada Foundation's Teach in Bhutan Program.
+Our international partners include Perkins International and Anderson Center for Autism, and our local partners include the Ministry of Education, ECCD and Special Education Division, Draktsho Vocational Training Center for Special Children and Youth, Ability Bhutan Society, Disabled Persons' Association of Bhutan, and Phensem Parent Support Group.